allprogrammers/unit9/README.md

 Vulnerability #1: Cross-Site Scripting (XSS) (Feedback form) The feedback in the green website allows you to perform stored xss.
-We can redirect the admin to a form which submits a form on attackers website to tell them if the store xss was successful.
+We can redirect the admin to a form which submits a form on attackers website to tell them if the store xss was successful. xss can't read or write cookies because the cookies are HTTP only. xss can be used to redirect user to a new webpage in green website.

 <img src='xss.gif'>